eltechnic0/arduino_control/README.md

 ### Running a script

-To run a script either use the web interface (not implemented yet) or make a request to `/serialScript` with the name of the script and the kwargs as json payload.
-For example:
+To run a script either use the web interface or make a request to `/serialScript` with the name of the script and the kwargs as json payload.
+For
+example:

 ```python
 requests.post('http://localhost:8080/serialScript',